-• • ad number and chainage) should be avoided.

-PROJECT NAME / DESCRIPTION PROJECT LOCATION:

-DISTRICT: REGION:

-J

-WORK COMMENCED: DURATION:

-GPS COORDINATES:

-Longitude

-Latitude

-CONTACT OFFICER:

-Name: me: Role: Date:

-Issues of concern in support of this re equest for enfo rcement (please attach supporting risk assessment, i if one has been completed):
+The information provided in this form will be used by Principal or Police to establish whether enforcement can be undertaken safely and to assist with the development of an enforcement plan.
+As a result, Transport and Main Roads specific project descriptions (such as road number and chainage) should be avoided.
+PROJECT LOCATION: PROJECT NAME / DESCRIPTION DISTRICT: REGION: WORK COMMENCED: DURATION: GPS COORDINATES: Longitude Latitude CONTACT OFFICER: Name: Role: Date: Issues of concern in support of this request for enforcement (please attach supporting risk assessment, if one has been completed): PRINCIPAL REVIEW:

-PRINCIPAL REVIEW:

-Roadwork Speed limit appropriate: Y/N Enforcement supported: Y/N
+Enforcement supported: Y/N

-Name: Signature: Date: